openafsfoundation/openafs-workshop.org/_pages/cfp.md

 permalink: /cfp/
 ---

+The Call for Presentations for the 2020 AFS Technologies Workshop is open until **February 15, 2020**.

 We believe that all members of the AFS community have something valuable to share with others.
 We invite you to submit a session proposal to share your experience with colleagues in the AFS community.
 Sessions types at the